Ronald Park: Korean War

 Following the outbreak of the Korean War in late June 1950, New Zealand committed to the raising of a military force to join the United Nation's efforts to repel the North Koreans from the Republic of Korea.
 With the majority of the professional soldiers of the New Zealand Military Forces committed to the compulsory military training scheme that had been recently introduced, Park was recalled from his retirement to command the 1,000 or so volunteers that would make up what would be designated Kayforce.
 His headquarters were formed at Waiouru Military Camp in September.
 Late the following month, with Kayforce largely established, he left for the Korean peninsula for a reconnaissance visit.

 He returned to New Zealand in late November to oversee the final preparations and departure of Kayforce; he himself left for Korea as part of the advance party on 7 December.
 The main element of Kayforce arrived at Busan at the end of the month and while it was in Korea, Kayforce came under the command of the British Commonwealth Forces Korea (BCFK).
 Park established his headquarters at Busan, initially on a temporary basis since he anticipated shifting to Daegu, where the BCFK Main Administrative Headquarters was based.
 However, the move never eventuated and from Busan, Park supervised the administration of Kayforce.
 For nearly three years he performed his work, coordinating with the United Nations Command as required.
-He was appointed a Companion of the Order of the Bath in January 1953 in recognition of his "gallant and distinguished service in Korea".
+He was appointed a Companion of the Order of the Bath in January 1953 in recognition of his "gallant and distinguished service in Korea", and later that year was awarded the Queen Elizabeth II Coronation Medal.
 In November, his period in command of Kayforce ended and after a regimental parade in his honour, he returned to New Zealand.